-The Foundation evaluated subsequent events for recognition and disclosure through September 1, 2023, the date which these financial statements were available to be issued.
-Management concluded that no material subsequent events have occurred since December 31, 2022 that required recognition or disclosure in such financial statements, other than as disclosed below.
+The Foundation evaluated subsequent events for recognition and disclosure through August 22, 2024, the date which these financial statements were available to be issued.
+Management concluded that no material subsequent events have occurred since December 31, 2023 that required recognition or disclosure in such financial statements.